zwicker-group/py-pde/docs/source/manual/basic_usage.rst

     for time, field in storage.items():
         print(f"t={time}, field={field.magnitude}")

-Moreover, a movie of the simulation can be created using :code:`pde.movie(storage, filename=FILE)`, where `FILE` determines where the movie is written.
+Moreover, a movie of the simulation can be created using :func:`~pde.visualization.movies.movie`, i.e., by calling :code:`pde.movie(storage, filename=FILE)`, where `FILE` determines where the movie is written.